-Summer cocktails should be light and refreshing, and after a day of playing in the sun, you should be able to quench your thirst without getting knocked on your behind from the alcohol.
-Right now, fresh ingredients and creative combinations are taking precedence over a big hit of alcohol—that’s why today’s bar professionals are creating zero-proof and low alcohol by volume (ABV) cocktails that are easy to love on warm summer days.
+Summer cocktails should be light and refreshing, and after a day of playing in the sun, you should be able to quench your thirst without getting knocked on your behind by the alcohol.
+Fresh ingredients and creative combinations are taking precedence over a big hit of alcohol—that’s why today’s bar professionals are creating zero-proof and low alcohol by volume (ABV) cocktails that are easy to love on warm summer days.

-Zero-proof cocktails are made with fresh produce, juices, tonics, and other mixers, but no alcohol.
-Low-ABV cocktails contain elements of vodka, tequila, gin, or other spirits, but at smaller amounts than the typical cocktail.
+Zero-proof cocktails (commonly called mocktails) are made with fresh produce, juices, tonics, and other mixers, but no alcohol.
+Low-ABV cocktails contain elements of vodka, tequila, gin, or other spirits, but in smaller amounts than the typical cocktail.

 Kiddie cocktails are for kids.
 Non-drinkers—pregnant women, designated drivers, and others—want something more sophisticated and interesting than soda and lemonade.